Current Pay Run

 Pay runs can only be finalised after the period has concluded.
 This ensures that any live clocking data can still be allocated to the correct employees.
 When finalising a pay run, it will automatically generate a new pay run with the same period starting the day after the previous pay run has ended.

-To finalise a pay run, navigate to Pay Runs and select the desired pay run.
+To finalise a pay run, navigate to Pay Runsarrow-up-right and select the desired pay run.
 In the top right hand corner click on the "Finalise pay run" button.

 If the Finalise pay run button is greyed out, it means that this pay run is not yet ready to finalise.
 You can only finalise a pay run after the end date.